krishnachaitanya2004/gadget_gurus/README.md

 Hope you enjoy our app

 ## Code walkthrough
-Install all the dependencies given in requirements.txt using:
+Install all the dependencies given in requirements.txt